 Rehabilitation of the mill included replacement of the deteriorated east sill and siding on the east elevation, repair of the mill machinery, replacement of the waterwheel, an accurate reconstruction of the flume, and a modern rebuilding of the dam.
 Following the restoration, the mill began grinding grain again in April 2008.

-In 2011, the Blue Ridge National Heritage awarded the Bethel Rural Community Organization a grant to support the nomination of the Mill to the National Register of Historic Places.
+In 2011, Blue Ridge National Heritage awarded the Bethel Rural Community Organization a grant to support the nomination of the Mill to the National Register of Historic Places, and in 2013, it received its historic designation.
+It is now preserved and maintained by the Francis Mill Preservation Society and Tanna Timbes, an ancestor of the original mill owners.